khalilliu/awesome-github-repos/data.md

 *   [mcp-router/mcp-router](https://github.com/mcp-router/mcp-router) - A Unified MCP Server Management App

 *   [inkeep/agents](https://github.com/inkeep/agents) - Platform to create AI Agents in a No-Code Visual Builder or TypeScript SDK with full 2-way sync.
-Create chat assistants and workflows powered by a multi-agent architecture.
+For AI assistants and multi-agent workflows.

 *   [openpatch/hyperbook](https://github.com/openpatch/hyperbook) - Hyperbook is a quick and easy way to build interactive workbooks, that support modern standards and runs superfast.